 b. if the floor request is a broadcast group call, system call, emergency call or an imminent peril call, shall include a Floor Indicator field indicating the relevant call types; and

-c. shall include the Location field:
+NOTE: if the session is established as a normal call and user wishes to upgrade the normal call to Broadcast group call, then floor indicator field shall indicate the broadcast group call with B-bit set to '1' (Broadcast group call).c. shall include the Location field:

 i. if the current location of the talker is not available or is not to be reported according to the MCPTT user profile, then the location type is set to '0' (Not provided); or